TRAINING RESIDENTS FOR PRACTICE IN THE 21st CENTURY

 If your research is accepted for presentation at a national meeting, our program offers annual research CME, which covers residents’ travel in order to present research at national meetings.
 Our residents have been selected for poster and platform presentations at regional and national meetings, as well as publications in peer-reviewed journals.

 All residents are expected to attend scheduled conferences unless specifically excused.
-A minimum attendance rate of 80 percent is required.
+Minimum attendance rates differ depending on the rotation the resident is on for the month.

 SAFETY HUDDLE